hkociemba/RubiksCube-OptimalSolver/README.md

 # RubiksCube-OptimalSolver
 ## Overview
-This project tries to find out if an optimal solver for Rubik's cube in Python makes any sense.
+This project tried to find out if an optimal solver for Rubik's cube in Python makes any sense.
 An optimal solver has to generate in principle all possible solving maneuvers with increasing length until a solution is found.
 Since the increase of the maneuver length by 1 increases the number of maneuvers by a factor of about 13.3 the computation of all maneuvers of length 17 or 18 - which will be necessary for the majority of cube positions - is not possible.